drupalcommerce/commerce-docs/user/pages/03.commerce2/02.developer-guide/04.cart/07.customize-add-to-cart/docs.md

 ---
-title: Customize the add to cart form
+title: (Deprecated) Cart form
 taxonomy:
     category: docs
 ---

+!! @todo this needs to be merged into relevant pieces in same guide.

 Previously we learned how to create a product catalog.